carlonicora/RAW/jinx.md

 ###### Runes

-The ability to understand carvings and writings of a magical / runic nature.
+The ability to understand the carvings and writings of a magical/runic nature.

 Talent|Required level
 ---|---: